rworang/wordpress-docker/README.md

 ### WooCommerce

 The WordPress instance includes WooCommerce, which is downloaded and installed using the [WordPress CLI](https://developer.wordpress.org/cli/commands/).
-_Note: You need to skip the WooCommerce setup wizard and select a country._
+_Note: You still need to skip the WooCommerce setup wizard and select a country._

 ### Allergens and Dietary